Campus Spending Account

 - Like Dining Dollars, the CSA works like a debit card

-- The amount can be increased in $50 increments or completely deleted from your bill
+- The amount of CSA deposits can be increased in $50 increments or completely deleted from your bill

 - Unused CSA balances are rolled into the Spring semester